carlo98/tello-ai-features/README.md

 Instrunctions on how to organize the images are available in the script.

 IMPORTANT: At the moment only one between face recognition and collision avoidance can be active.

+### Camera Calibration
+Save 15-20 images of a chessboard, made with the camera of tello, in the folder chessboards and call them <integer>.jpg.

+Use the jupyter notebook 'camera_calibration' to compute the parameters and then copy and paste them in the python script 'image_processing.py'.